thisismaryjacobs/thisismaryjacobs/README.md

 - 👋 Hi, I’m @thisismaryjacobs
-- 👀 I’m interested in Data Science in Heathcare
+- 👀 I’m interested in Data Science in Healthcare
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on future projects and gain experience in research
 - 📫 Reach me via LinkedIn at thisismaryjacobs